 Graphic Design.
 You may not be able to tell a book by its cover, but you probably won’t buy one if its cover doesn’t grab you.
 Enter book designer extraordinaire Peggy Nehmen of Nehmen-Kodner Graphic Design.
 Peggy has done five of the books featured on this site and they are all, in my opinion, fabulous.
 (I especially like the two she designed for Words To Live By: Reflections on the writing life from a 40-year veteran and How to Write a Nonfiction Book: From Concept to Completion in 6 Months.)
 Check them out her Web site where she and her partner Gary bring books to life with unfailing regularity.

 Website Design.
 If this is your first visit to writeanonfictionbook.com, you may not realize that it has been redesigned and restructured.
-All I can say about the old site, which I did myself, is don’t do it yourself.
+All I can say about my first site, which I did myself, is don’t do it yourself.
 Besides incorporating sound marketing principles, this one actually works!
 Should it stop working or disappear, as my former site did, I’ll know whom to call to fix whatever mess I have made.
-My Web site guru is Doreen Hulsey of Hulsey Software, but for a look at Doreen’s own site, look at Countdown to Fitness.
+My Web site guru is Kenya Caldwell of Paper Tigress Design.

 Self-publishing Editor.
 Every author needs an editor.
 No exceptions.
 There are various designations of editors.
 Some come early in the book process; some come toward the end.
 If you are self-publishing, two you will need (and they may be the same person) are a copy editor and a proofreader.
 In my case that individual is Katherine Pickett.
 She is fast, fastidious, and incredibly professional.
 That’s enough for me!